samteck/indoor-outdoor-env-data-aggregator/README.md

 ## Edge Side

-We will be having a sensor system interfaced with an MCU to get the data and send it to the cloud via MQTT.
+We have two sensor systems (outdoor/indoor) interfaced with an MCU (ESP32) to get the data and send it to the cloud via MQTT.

 <p align="center">
 <img src="https://github.com/samteck/indoor-outdoor-env-data-aggregator/blob/main/Images/edge-system.jpeg" width="500">